Tom Mulcair: 2012 leadership election

-Leader of the Opposition and the NDP
+Leader of the NDP and Opposition

 On April 18, 2012, Mulcair and his wife moved into Stornoway.
 He was sworn into the Privy Council for Canada on September 14, 2012, entitling him to the style "The Honourable" for life.

 His first year as leader of the NDP was plagued with several prominent defections.
 Thunder Bay—Superior North MP Bruce Hyer opted to sit as an independent after being disciplined for voting in favour of the dissolution of the Canadian Firearms Registry, a position counter to one strongly championed by Mulcair.
 Jonquière—Alma MP Claude Patry later defected to the Bloc Québécois after disagreeing with the NDP's position to amend the Clarity Act, another policy which was strongly promoted by Mulcair.
 The NDP did however manage to retain their seat in Victoria following the results of a close by-election.

 Mulcair declared his party's support for trade deals that included enforceable provisions on labour rights and environmental protection.
-Mulcair also strongly opposed plans for the creation of the Keystone XL and Northern Gateway pipelines, which included travelling to Washington D.C. to lobby against American approval of Keystone, and instead promoted the creation of a pipeline to carry western Canadian oil to be refined on Canada's east coast.
+Mulcair favoured the Energy East pipeline proposal over other plans for the creation of the Keystone XL and Northern Gateway pipelines, arguing that a west-east pipeline would improve energy security and create more jobs in Canada.
+During a 2013 trip to the United States, Mulcair spoke to a business council about the NDP's priorities for sustainable development of the oil sands and noted that the Keystone pipeline should not be a priority.
+His comments attracted criticism from the Conservative government, which accused him of "trash talking" Canada.

 During the Canadian Senate expenses scandal, the NDP reasserted its longstanding position that Senate should be abolished.
 Mulcair promised to seek a mandate for Senate abolition during the 2015 Canadian federal election even though the Supreme Court had ruled in 2014 that abolition would require the consent of all ten provinces.

 Nevertheless, following the election of Justin Trudeau as Liberal leader in April 2013 the political fortunes of the NDP appeared to be on the decline, with the party falling back to its traditional third place in public opinion polls.
 The party would go on to lose a June 2014 by-election to the Liberals in the previously safe riding of Trinity—Spadina, which was made vacant following incumbent Olivia Chow's decision to run unsuccessfully in the 2014 Toronto mayoral election.